Game-Theoretic Multiagent Reinforcement Learning: Extensive-Form Game

 \end{itemize} \end{definition}

-Inclusion of the information sets in EFG helps to model the imperfect-information cases in which players have only partial or no knowledge about their opponents.
+The inclusion of the information sets in EFG helps to model the imperfect information cases in which players have only partial or no knowledge about their opponents.
 In the case of Kuhn poker, each player can only observe their own card.
-For example, when player one holds a Jack,it cannot tell whether player two is holding a Queen or a King, so the choice nodes of player one under each of the two scenarios (Queen or King) stay within the same information set.
-Perfect-information EFGs (e.g., GO or chess) are a special case where the information set is a singleton, i.e., $|S^i_j|=1, \forall j$, so a choice node can be equated to the unique history that leads to it.
+For example, when player one holds a Jack, it cannot tell whether player two is holding a Queen or a King, so the choice nodes of player one under each of the two scenarios (Queen or King) stay within the same information set.
+Perfect-information EFGs (e.g., go or chess) are a special case where the information set is a singleton, i.e., $|S^i_j|=1, \forall j$, so a choice node can be equated to the unique history that leads to it.
 Imperfect-information EFGs (e.g., Kuhn poker or Texas hold'em) are those in which there exists $i, j$ such that $|S^i_j| \ge 1$, so the information state can represent more than one possible history.
 However, with the assumption of perfect recall (described later), the history that leads to an information state is still unique.

+Recent studies have explored the problem of steering no-regret learning agents towards desirable equilibria in EFG.
+Some works address the challenge of using nonnegative payments to guide players toward predetermined outcomes.
+A study shows that steering is impossible if the mediator's total budget remains finite, regardless of the game format, but demonstrates that vanishing average payments can still facilitate steering.
+Additionally, constant per-round payments allow steering when players' full strategies are observable at each round.
+In contrast, when only trajectories through the game tree are observable, steering is generally infeasible with constant per-round payments in EFG, though it remains possible in normal-form games or when the per-round budget can grow with time, maintaining vanishing average payments. \cite{zhang2023steering,zhang2023steering2}

-\subsubsection{Normal-Form Representation}
+\subsection{Normal-Form Representation}

-A (simultaneous-move) NFG can be equivalently transformed into an imperfect-information EFG\footnote{Note that this transformation is not unique, but they share the same equilibria as the original game.
-Moreover, this transformation from NFG to EFG does not hold for perfect-information EFGs. } \citep{shoham2008multiagent} [Chapter 5].
-Specifically, since the choices of actions by other agents are unknown to the central agent, this could potentially leads to different histories (triggered by other agents) that can be aggregated into one information state for the central agent.
+A (simultaneous-move) NFG can be equivalently transformed into an imperfect-information EFG\footnote{This transformation is not unique, but they share the same equilibria as the original game.
+This transformation makes the payoff matrix very large, and the actual scalability of many optimization algorithms for large-scale games is often limited by the large payoff matrix of the game.
+Some researchers have proposed acceleration methods to improve solving scalability \cite{farina2022fast}.
+Moreover, this transformation from NFG to EFG does not hold for perfect-information EFGs. } \cite{shoham2008multiagent} [Chapter 5].
+Specifically, since the choices of actions by other agents are unknown to the central agent, this could potentially lead to different histories (triggered by other agents) that can be aggregated into one information state for the central agent.